richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-x overlapping groups:
-	- get original group mask (1:1)
-	- group array = list of pixel indexes (x/y location)
-	- for each group in list
-		- if a neighbor pixel is not in group, add into group

 - what would make a very high confident match is if L/R/U/D neighbors also were good matches (assuming same local affine transform)
 -> dense F matching chould use angle/scale neighborhood before picking as a good match